|Release||February 27, 2021|

 Again, the plastic is quality, but the matte finish results in an off-putting appearance.
 Plastic dominates the fightstick’s composition, cheapening the look.
 However, the artwork is completely new, with grayscale shapes that look geometric and modern.

 The art is swappable by removing eight screws, the joystick, and all buttons.
 The screws are smaller than average but clearly labeled.
-Assuming you do not cross thread, the screws should last through many swaps.
-They have blue Loctite on them.
+Assuming you do not cross-thread, the screws should last through many swaps.
+They have blue Loctite.

 - Quality parts

 - Accessible interior